SCLOrkHub/SCLOrkTools/src/doc/reference/Confab-Design-Document.md

 of all Assets of a certain type, etc. And it is obvious it would be useful to have a concept like a "named list" which is accessible in a manner similar to a named asset.

+Things one can do with lists:

+  * Create a new list.
+Lists need to be nameable, and uniqueness of names means old lists can have their name cloberred.
+    That means that lists should have a unique identifier, which just like Assets probably is a random uint64_t that is assumed unique.
+  * Add elements to list.
+Easiest to only support implicit automatic adding via the lists array inside of a FlatAsset record, because otherwise explicit adding will require an update of the FlatAsset too, or just the assumption that the data inside the Asset may not be complete in terms of list membership.
+  * Forward iteration through list from supplied element (or beginning).
+Also some reverse iteration, at least to tail element.

+So it seems like server can create a named list:
+  * computes a unique key for the list based on the name and some number
+  * saves the name->number and number->name lookups in the database.
+  * returns the unique key.
+  * we may want to warn if the name is not unique?

+On lookup of a named list:
+  * returns the current unique key for the list.
+This should not be cached by the client.

+On storage of a new asset:
+  * append the asset key to any list elements identified in the FlatAsset record.

 # Another Deprecation Line!
 Stuff Below Probably Still Useful Just Needs Rework

 # Asset Streaming